CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 -------- | ---- | ----------
 Assignments | Individual | 15%
 Class participation and discussion | Individual | 10%
-Paper Critiques | Individual | 15%
+Paper critiques | Individual | 15%
-Paper Presentation | Individual | 20%
+Paper presentation | Individual | 20%
-Research Project | Individual or Team | 40%
+Research project | Individual or team | 40%

 [^1]: In this course, when we mention "performance," we will refer to *run-time* performance.
 In AI, the term "performance" is often associated with how well an ML model works in terms of its ability to make predictions and perform classifications.
 This course will refer to this as model *accuracy* instead of performance.